Skip to main content

 Overview

-Dedicated endpoints let you run an isolated deployment of a supported model template (for example openai/gpt-oss-20b, deepseek-ai/DeepSeek-V3.1) with control over:
+Dedicated endpoints let you run an isolated deployment of a supported models with control over:

 Region